Revolutionary Incitement and the Limits of Free Speech

 SEAN BEIENBURG

 Sean Beienburg teaches American constitutionalism in the School of Civic and Economic Thought and Leadership at Arizona State University.
 He is the author of Progressive States’ Rights: The Forgotten History of Federalism (Kansas, 2024) and Prohibition, the Constitution, and States’ Rights (Chicago, 2019), and directs the Arizona Constitution Project as part of his department’s Center for American Civics.
-His teaching and research interests include the U.S. Constitution and constitutional law, federalism and state constitutionalism/politics, Arizona constitutionalism, American political thought and development, executive power (both presidential and gubernatorial), 19th and early 20th century political and constitutional history, and Prohibition.
-He completed his doctorate at Princeton University.

 LAUREN BELLA